Click on one of the following links to view the answer to your question.

 Employers must provide a safe work environment and safe systems of work, which includes alcohol and drug rules for the workplace.
 Section 19(1)

-The Occupational Health Safety and Welfare Act 1986 (SA) also outlines the employers responsibilites.
+The Occupational Health Safety and Welfare Act 1986 (SA) also outlines the employers responsibilities.
 Section 19(1) of the Act states:

 Breaches of these sections by either the employee or employer can result in fines being imposed by the relevant authority (these fines are imposed by The Office for the Commissioner for Public Employment).
 In addition, public liability and criminal law proceedings may be applicable, resulting in the payment of compensation and/or a criminal record.